-In EU SILC 2011, Belgium appears as a country with a comparatively large share of lone parents: the share of children living with one working-age adult is significantly larger in Belgium than in 19 other countries (in a total of 30); the Belgian share is smaller than the share of children with lone parents in Ireland, Denmark, Iceland, Latvia, Norway and the UK, but, except for Ireland, that difference is never statistically significant.
-However, as we may expect (see item [i] in the comments to Figures 8a and 8b supra), Figure 9 shows that differences in work poverty with Belgium are not explained by differences in the share of lone parents.
+In EU-SILC 2011, Belgium appears as a country with a comparatively large share of lone-parents: the share of children living with a lone-parent is significantly larger in Belgium than in 19 other countries (in a total of 30); the Belgian share is smaller than the share of children with lone-parents in Denmark, Norway, Ireland,

+Iceland, the UK and Lithuania.
+However, as we may expect (see item [i] in the comments to Figures 8a and 8b supra), Figure 9 shows that differences in work poverty with Belgium are not explained by differences in the share of lone-parents.
 The 'within differences' explain the differences.
-First, most countries (except the UK, IE and MT) have less work poverty in lone parent households than Belgium.
-But the main contribution to the cross-country differences in work poverty is linked to cross-country differences in work poverty within households with two or more adults.
-Figure 10 shows that differences in the share of lone parents explain part of the cross-country differences in severe work poverty, but only to a limited extent.
-The 'within differences' dominate, both with regard to lone parent households.
+First, most countries (except the UK, IE and MT) have less work poverty in lone-parent households than Belgium.
+But the main contribution to the cross-country differences in work poverty is linked to cross-country differences in work poverty within other households with children.
+Figure 10 shows that differences in the share of lone-parents explain part of the cross-country differences in severe work poverty, but only to a limited extent.
+The 'within differences' dominate, both with regard to lone-parent households and other households with children.

 Figure 11 pursues a decomposition of differences in the relative severity of work poverty.
-Using WP for work poverty and RSWP for the relative severity of work poverty (superscript 1 for the lone parent subgroup and 2 for children living in other households, total for the total child population), and s^{l} for the share of children living with lone parents, we can write the relative severity of work poverty for the total child population as a weighted average of the relative severity of work poverty in each of the two subgroups:
+Using WP for work poverty and RSWP for the relative severity of work poverty (superscript 1 for the lone-parent subgroup and 2 for children living in other households, total for the total child population), and s' for the share of children living with lone-parents, we can write the relative severity of work poverty for the total child population as a weighted average of the relative severity of work poverty in each of the two subgroups: